 |

-Here is an excerpt from something I
+Here is something I

 wrote about Gary on that 2002 trip: